Planning a

 8. Fluid head tripod.

-9. Macintosh AV computer allows scanned photos and graphics to be incorporated in videos (Adobe Photoshop 5.5 software).
-Short videos can be converted for WEB sites using Real and Quicktime 4 software.
+9. Macintosh AV computer allows scanned photos and graphics to be incorporated in videos (Adobe Photoshop CS5 software).
+Videos can be converted for WEB sites using Quicktime MP4 software.

-10. We stream live video with Sorenson Broadcaster and a QuickTime streaming server.
+10. We stream live video with Broadcaster and a QuickTime streaming server.
+We also use Icecast.